Difference Between Cost Of Capital and Capital Structure

 The cost of maintaining funds received from different sources and used in industry is referred to as the capital cost of a company.
 The cost of capital is the capital framework the business would receive to provide long-range financing for customers.

-Money arranges that a company would receive to draw funding suppliers to make the financing available to the company.
+Money arranges that a company would receive to draw funding suppliers to make the financing available.
 Maximizing shareholders’ equity is accomplished with the benefit of the cost of capital.

 The Cost of capital helps shape the organization’s business structure, evaluating potential investments and measuring financial results.
 A firm’s income is smaller, its investor risk is more serious, and the economic structure is imbalanced if the cost of capital is high.